MicrosoftDocs/architecture-center/docs/best-practices/retry-service-specific.md

 - The [RetryExponential class](/dotnet/api/microsoft.servicebus.retryexponential).
 This exposes properties that control the back-off interval, the retry count, and the **TerminationTimeBuffer** property that is used to limit the total time for the operation to complete.

 - The [NoRetry class](/dotnet/api/microsoft.servicebus.noretry).
-This is used when retries at the Service Bus API level are not required, such as when retries are managed by another process as part of a batch or multiple step operation.
+This is used when retries at the Service Bus API level are not required, such as when retries are managed by another process as part of a batch or multistep operation.

 Service Bus actions can return a range of exceptions, as listed in [Service Bus messaging exceptions](/azure/service-bus-messaging/service-bus-messaging-exceptions).
 The list provides information about which if these indicate that retrying the operation is appropriate.
 For example, a **ServerBusyException** indicates that the client should wait for a period of time, then retry the operation.
 The occurrence of a **ServerBusyException** also causes Service Bus to switch to a different mode, in which an extra 10-second delay is added to the computed retry delays.
 This mode is reset after a short period.